 Activities at Leroo La Tau centre mainly around game drives in open 4WD safari vehicles, but also include boat trips along the Boteti River (water levels permitting) and an optional Khumaga Village tour.
 We found that the guides were very friendly, knowledgeable and eager to search out wildlife sightings.
 It’s worth noting that the Makgadikgadi Pans themselves are not visited on daily scheduled activities from Leroo La Tau as they are too far away.

 During the day, game drives are generally conducted within Makgadikgadi Pans National Park, where the emphasis is on combing the Boteti riverfront for game.
 Guests are first transferred across the river by boat to where the vehicles are parked.
 Within the national park the guides must abide by the park rules of no off-roading, no walking and no night drives.
 At night, drives are conducted in Leroo La Tau’s own private concession – a relatively narrow neck of land surrounding the lodge.

 On our last visit to Leroo La Tau in June 2017 we only visited for a couple of hours.
-We had previously spent a night camping and exploring the park adjacent and during the game drives and boat cruise we also saw hippo, kudu, giraffe, ostrich and black-backed jackal.
+We had previously spent a night camping and exploring the park adjacent and during the game drives we saw hippo, kudu, giraffe, ostrich and black-backed jackal.
 Perhaps most notable was the large number of white-backed vultures we spotted along the riverside.
 The majority of the wildlife sightings were along the riverfront, hence this section was often busy with other vehicles.
 We did hear lion roaring during the night but weren’t lucky enough to spot them the next day.
 Elephant are seen here, though mainly the bulls as few matriarchal breeding herds roam the arid Kalahari.
 In conversation with the lodge guides we were advised that leopard are rarely seen and other big predators such as cheetah and spotted hyena hardly ever.

 - We recommend a stay of 2–3 nights, particularly during the dry season (around July–October) when game densities are higher.